jyotip101/-todo-app-in-react/README.md

 ## Overview

+This is an to-do app, here user can delete, add the items.
+User can delete all items at ones.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->